 Price: Free with ads, $9.99 per month, $14.99 for families (six accounts)

 The Catch: Support on connected devices is limited, as it's mostly for PCs, Macs, iOS and Android.

-The Catch: Potentially one of the smaller libraries, as others claim "more than 30 million," while Amazon only notes "tens of millions."
-Also, Amazon is killing off its cloud-based Music Storage service.
-Users can no longer upload songs, and Amazon will disable the streaming or downloading of uploaded tracks after January 2019.
+The Catch: Amazon killed off its cloud-based Music Storage service.
+Users can no longer upload songs, and Amazon disabled the streaming or downloading of uploaded tracks.